zen-xu/ghostty/README.md

 macOS builds produce a library (`libghostty.a`) that is used by the Xcode project in the `macos` directory to produce the finally `Ghostty.app`.

-On macOS, you can use `zig build -Dapp-runtime=glfw run` for a quick GLFW-based app for a faster development cycle while developing core terminal features.
+On Linux or macOS, you can use `zig build -Dapp-runtime=glfw run` for a quick GLFW-based app for a faster development cycle while developing core terminal features.
 Note that this app is missing many features and is also known to crash in certain scenarios, so it is only meant for development